MarcAndrei00/Team-Portfolio/README.md

 ## Features

 * **Homepage**
-    * a.
-Team name and logo.
+    * Team name and logo.
-    * b.
-Brief introduction of the team.
+    * Brief introduction of the team.
-    * c.
-Mission and Vision statement.
+    * Mission and Vision statement.
 <br/>

 * **About Us**
-    * a.
-Team background and purpose.
+    * Team background and purpose.
-    * b.
-Description of expertise and focus area.
+    * Description of expertise and focus area.
 <br/>

 * **Team Members**
-    * a.
-List of all team members.
+    * List of all team members.
-    * b.
-Members profile.
+    * Members profile.
 <br/>

 * **Project**
-    * a.
-Showcase privious or ongoing project.
+    * Showcase privious or ongoing project.
-    * b.
-List of Project
+    * List of Project
 <br/>

 * **Contact**
-    * a.
-Contact form for inquaries.
+    * Contact form for inquaries.
-    * b.
-Social media links
+    * Social media links
 <br/>

 ## Help And Guide ( Git Commands )